hexaxsoftwares/houx.js/README.md

 Type: `Object` | `<String>`

 Details:
-Hexax allows passing of model data props in a reversed manner , from a child widget to it's scope within the consumer parent's widget using the `fallThrogh` option.
+Houx allows passing of model data props in a reversed manner , from a child widget to it's scope within the consumer parent's widget using the `fallThrogh` option.

 Contact the slot guide for more Details.